teeeven/LinearRegression/README.md

 This notebook performs a brief exploratory analysis of data, notes, engineering of both numerical and categorical variables.

-The Linear Regression model built incorporates Ridge regularization:
+The Linear Regression model built incorporates Ridge regularization.
   Ridge regularization, adds a penalty term equal to the square of the coefficients.
   This technique tends to produce models with small but non-zero coefficients, which can be useful for reducing the impact of noisy or correlated features.